Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: The model

 We now give a concrete model realizing the situation described above and for which we will derive an asymptotic expansion of the eigenvalues in $\rho_\mathrm{B}a_\BB^3\ll1$, featuring the Bogoliubov-Fröhlich Hamiltonian.

-We consider a single impurity interacting with $N$ bosons in a box of size $L=\xi$ with periodic boundary conditions at zero temperature.
+We consider a single impurity interacting with $N$ bosons in a box of size $L=\xi$, with periodic boundary conditions at zero temperature.
+That is, $N$ is proportional to $(\rho_\mathrm{B}a_\BB^3)^{-1/2}$, which is sometimes called the Gross--Pitaevskii regime.
 In units where $\hbar=\xi=1$, and also the impurity mass is $M=1$, the Hamiltonian is

 where uppercase letters denote quantities pertaining to the impurity, lower case letters those of the bosons.
 As $8\pi a_\BB/\xi=N^{-1}$, we write